 Residence of the Dukes of Marlborough, birthplace of Winston Churchill and UNESCO World Heritage Site, Blenheim is a palace on a grand scale.
 And each Christmas it opens up for special festive events, including an Illuminated Light Trail through the palace gardens.
 The trail winds through woodland, with giant light sculptures, projections and lasers set to music.

 Each year there’s a mix of new installations and old favourites, from rainbow rays of light filling the gardens and dancing lakeside reflections to the ever-popular (and highly Instagrammable) tunnel of light with over 100,000 tiny light bulbs.
-Along the way street food stalls sell tasty treats.
+Food stalls dotted along the route sell mulled wine, hot chocolates, spiced apple, hotdogs and marshmallows you can toast over the fire.

-The trail runs for 1.8 miles and takes 90–120 minutes to walk.
-You can also add on a visit to the palace itself, which is decorated with a Wizard of Oz theme this year.
-And Blenheim’s annual Christmas market and Great Skate ice rink in the Great Court also return for 2025.
+The trail runs for 1.8 miles/3km and takes 90–120 minutes to walk.
+There are also lots of extras you can add on, including a visit to the palace itself, which is beautifully decorated for Christmas with a Cinderella theme this year.
+There’s also the Great Skate ice rink in the Great Court, a festive Observation Wheel (all at extra cost) and Blenheim’s annual Christmas market (free).

 Painswick Rococo Garden Enchanted Garden By Night

-Visitors can enjoy a delicious marshmallow-topped hot chocolate or cup of mulled wine, and shop for locally sourced gifts and food and drink made with produce from the garden.
+The trail is shorter than some of the others, so allow around 45 minutes to walk the route.
+Then you can enjoy a delicious marshmallow-topped hot chocolate or cup of mulled wine in the café, and shop for locally sourced gifts and food and drink made with produce from the garden.

 Christmas light trails near the Cotswolds